mikakoivisto/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-Inline permission was using join between two different data types and that did cause significant performance degration with filterFindBy queries.
+Inline permission was using join between two different data types and that caused significant performance degradation with filterFindBy queries.

 ---------------------------------------